 Natasha is finally moving forward with an idea that has been ruminating in her head for years now!
 What began as informal conversations with Sindhi elders during a year-long stay in Lucknow, Uttar Pradesh has grown into the Sindhi Voices Project.
 She’s very excited to realize this project through the collaboration and support of an expanding network of awesome people and ideas.
 Intrigued by questions of belonging, she hopes this initiative, by means of the oral history interview, will broaden her own sight as well as complicate static notions of identity and community at large.
-Having recently completed her M.A. in Asian Cultures and Languages from the University of Texas at Austin, Natasha worked on the project full-time from Delhi, India in 2010-2011.
-In 2011, she started her PhD in Anthropology at New York University in 2018 and now works as a Postdoctoral Associate at Cornell University, where she will begin an Assistant Professor in 2020.
+After completing her M.A. in Asian Cultures and Languages from the University of Texas at Austin, Natasha worked on the project full-time from Delhi, India in 2010-2011.
+She completed her PhD in Anthropology at New York University in 2018 and now works as a Postdoctoral Associate at Cornell University, where she will begin an Assistant Professor in 2020.

 Neena Makhija, Director

 Neena’s passion for this project can be traced to her grandmother’s home, the place she began hearing many of her family’s stories of migration and displacement.
 Listening to the details of these stories contributed to the past several years of her work with immigrant communities in areas of youth mentorship, culturally centered curriculum development, inter-personal violence prevention, and workers’ rights.
 She completed an M.A. in both Social Work and Public Administration from the University of Washington (UW).
 In between classes, witnessing & experiencing healing via creative expression and performing arts inspired her to re-visit the potential of sharing and listening to stories.
 She was one of the fellows of the 2011 Digital Research Summer Institute at the UW Simpson Center for the Humanities.